SteamWo1f/HTML-Timer/README.md

 3. Once the server is running, open a new terminal window (or a new tab) without stopping the server.

-4. In the new terminal window, start the HTTP server to serve the `timer.html` file by running the following command: `http-server -p 8080`
+4. In the new terminal window, start the HTTP server to serve the `timer.html` file by running the following command: `http-server --cors --https -p 443`

-5. After starting the HTTP server, open a new Firefox browser window and enter the following URL in the address bar: http://localhost:8080/timer.html
+5. After starting the HTTP server, open a new Firefox browser window and enter the following URL in the address bar: `http://localhost:443/timer.html`

 6. The Timer application will now be displayed in the Firefox browser window in kiosk mode.